smatechnologies/smautility-sql-scripts/README.md

 -S [[DB_SERVER_NAME]] -U [[SQLMaintUser]] -P [[SQLMaintPassword]] -d [[DatabaseName]] -h-1 -b
 ```

-Note: For Windows Authentication, the Batch user assigned to the job must be an Windows account DomainName\UserName and have SQL permissions for the Database.
+Note: For Windows Authentication, the Batch user assigned to the job must be a Windows account DomainName\UserName and have SQL permissions for the Database.

 ##### Job Environment Variables for SMA Database Backup
 One environment variable is required for the SMA Check Identity Limit Job.